-The foot-stomping new musical,THE CURIOUS CASE OF BENJAMIN BUTTON is now playing at the West End’s Ambassadors Theatre until 30 August 2025.
+The foot-stomping new musical,THE CURIOUS CASE OF BENJAMIN BUTTON announces closing date at the West End’s Ambassadors Theatre

 With a breathtaking soundtrack brought to life by an extraordinary actor-musician ensemble, F. Scott Fitzgerald’s iconic short story is relocated to a fishing village on the north coast of Cornwall by writing team Jethro Compton and Darren Clark.